Aaron Takahashi: Television

-Advertisement & other work
+Advertisement and other work

 Takahashi has appeared in over 50 national ad campaigns for brands such as Snapple, the NFL, Esurance, McDonald's, Arlo Technologies and Amp'd Mobile (where he plays a worker that raps the song "U and Dat" (featuring T-Pain and Kandi Girl) out loud in a bathroom before another employee notice him).
 Takahashi also provides the voice of "Paul Tard" in the videogame Slumber Party Slaughterhouse: The Game (2008).

 Takahashi has also appeared on stage in Paul Kikuchi's Slice, at the Fremont Theater in Pasadena.

-He has been trained at East West Players, where he currently teaches the annual "On-Camera Commercial and Audition Class."
+He has been trained at East West Players, where he teaches the annual "On-Camera Commercial and Audition Class."
 He has also been a writer and performing member of the ACME Comedy Theater, and is also currently a workshop instructor and core performing member of the improv group Cold Tofu.

 He was an honoree at East West Players 2019 Night Market for "advancing the visibility of Asian Americans nationally" through his work.